Toddler Holding Poop While Potty Training: Tips and Solutions

 In conclusion, it is common for toddlers to hold their poop while potty training.
 This can be due to fear, anxiety, or discomfort during bowel movements.
 It is important for parents to remain patient and understanding during this process.

 To help alleviate this issue, parents can try increasing their toddler’s fiber intake and ensuring they drink plenty of water.
 Diluting their favorite juice with water can also help.
-Additionally, creating a positive and comfortable environment during potty training can help reduce anxiety and fear.
+Additionally, creating a positive and comfortable environment can help reduce anxiety and fear.

 It is important to note that if the issue persists or becomes severe, it is best to consult a pediatrician for further guidance.
 Stool withholding can cause discomfort and lead to constipation, which can be harmful to a toddler’s health.